 A patient may be prescribed low-THC cannabis if:

-1. A patient is a permanent resident of Texas
+a.
+A patient is a permanent resident of the state

-2. A patient is diagnosed with intractable epilepsy
+b.
+A patient is diagnosed with one of the qualifying conditions

-3. The qualified physician determines the risk of the medical use of low-THC cannabis by a patient is reasonable in light of the potential benefit for the patient, and
+c.
+The qualified physician determines the risk of the medical use of low-THC cannabis by a patient is reasonable in light of the potential benefit for the patient

 3. Will patients have to register with the state or pay a fee?